LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 MultivariateBasicStructural
 ```

-### Implementing a custom StateSpaceModel
+### Implementing a custom model

+Users are able to implement any custom user-defined model.

 ## Systems

-You can represent the `StateSpaceModel` matrices as a `StateSpaceSystem`.
+The `StateSpaceModel` matrices are represented as a `StateSpaceSystem`.

 ```@docs
 StateSpaceModels.StateSpaceSystem
 LinearUnivariateTimeInvariant
+LinearUnivariateTimeVariant
+LinearMultivariateTimeInvariant
+LinearMultivariateTimeVariant
 ```

 ## Hyperparameters

-StateSpaceModels hyperparameters are variables that are optimized when `fit!` is called.
+The model hyperparameters are constant (non-time-varying) parameters that are optimized when `fit!` is called.
-The package defines some useful getters and setters to accelerate experimentation with
+The package provides some useful getters and setters to accelerate experimentation with models.
-models.

-The getters are
+The getters are:
 ```@docs
+get_hyperparameters
 get_names
 ```

-The setters are
+The setters are:
 ```@docs
 fix_hyperparameters!
 ```

-mappings
+Mappings:
 ```@docs
 constrain_variance!
 unconstrain_variance!